Scrivito/scrivito_icon_box_widget/README.md

 Add this line to your application Stylesheet manifest:

     *= require scrivito_icon_box/application

+Add this line to your editing Stylesheet manifest:

     *= require scrivito_icon_box/editing

-Add this line to your application Javascript manifest:
+Add this line to your editing Javascript manifest:

     //= require scrivito_icon_box/editing